MS832376/GenericRPG/README.md

 TO BE ADDED:

--Questline to get the shield
+-Questline to get the shield (Boss, other various NPC characters

 -Expand on sidequests, add purpose to coins

+-Forest Zone improvements

+-Spider Stuff

+-In game economy (linked with coins)

 TO BE CONSIDERED:

--In game economy (linked with coins)

 -Collectables that give additional HP

--Animations (Jump/SprintJump Variations)

-TO BE ADJUSTED:
+MISC RESPONSIBILITIES:

--Final check for Spelling/Grammar
+-Double check all Spelling/Grammar

 The code is updated faster than the posted version, but I am including all the necessary files so if you are incredibly desperate to play the most up to date version of this masterpiece nothing is truly stopping you.